Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 ### 3. Lattice Thermal Conductivity

-The lattice thermal-conductivity workflow uses molecular dynamics to investigate heat transport in Al<sub>x</sub>CoCrFeNi alloys.
+The lattice thermal-conductivity workflow uses molecular dynamics to study heat transport in AlxCoCrFeNi alloys.

-The objective is to examine how changes in alloy composition and atomic-scale disorder affect thermal transport behavior.
+The main goal is to understand how changes in composition and atomic-scale disorder influence thermal transport.

-The workflow includes the required simulation preparation, equilibration, thermal-property calculations, data extraction, and post-processing.

-The exact thermal-conductivity methodology and simulation parameters used in the research are documented within the corresponding workflow.
+The workflow includes simulation setup, equilibration, thermal-property calculations, data extraction, and post-processing.
+The corresponding workflow folder contains the simulation details and parameters used in the research.